wootje/free-internet-radio/README.md

 A single-file PHP online radio directory with a floating player, personal favorites, live track metadata, a strict dead-stream scanner, and an English administration interface.

-**Version: 1.6.9**
-Based on the supplied **1.6.8** application.
 This release adds English-only application text, one-time administrator initialization, removal of initialization credentials from the installed source, and an account password-change page.
 It preserves the existing station, playback-health, metadata, scrolling-title, and caching behavior.

 > **Important:** On a new installation the initial username and password are both `admin`.
 Restrict access to the website during installation, sign in immediately, and change this password.
 The application requires the initial administrator to change it before using the account.
 Removing credentials from a PHP file is not a substitute for changing a known default password.